Career Timeline of Max Fried: Major Achievements and Milestones

 How Max Fried built a successful career.
 Explore key moments that defined the journey.

-Max Fried is an American professional baseball pitcher currently playing for the New York Yankees in Major League Baseball (MLB).
+Max Fried is an American professional baseball pitcher currently playing for the New York Yankees in MLB.
 Before joining the Yankees, he played for the Atlanta Braves.
-He is known for his pitching skills and contributions to his teams' performances in MLB.
+He is a left-handed pitcher known for his skill and performance on the mound.

 In 2012, Max Fried made his professional debut for the Arizona League Padres.